 For Example, Mutual funds.

-Mutual fund is the safest investment instrument, when compared with individual stocks and they require less intervention from the investor on a regular basis.
+A mutual fund is the safest investment instrument when compared with individual stocks and they require less intervention from the investor on a regular basis.

 Mutual funds provide an investor with stable but continuous capital appreciation, provided the fund and the underlying securities are fundamentally sound.